Meta-Analysis with JASP, Part I: Classical Approaches: Example 2: Writing-to-Learn Interventions

 \subsection{Estimated Marginal Means and Contrasts}

-The interpretation of meta-regression can be aided by the information from the `Estimated Marginal Means and Contrasts' section.
-Estimated marginal means (EMMs) are predicted effects at the different levels of the selected term, averaged across the levels of all other terms.
-As such, EMMs clarify what the model predicts for each level.
-For instance, Figure~\ref{fig:meta-regression} shows the `Estimated Marginal Means' output table for the `feedback' moderator at levels `no' and `yes'.
+The interpretation of meta-regression can be aided by the `Estimated Marginal Means and Contrasts' section.
+Estimated marginal means (EMMs) are the model-predicted effects at each level of the moderator of interest, with every other moderator held fixed at a representative value: a continuous moderator is set to its mean, and a categorical moderator is averaged over its levels (each level weighted equally).
+For example, the EMMs for the categorical moderator `feedback' are the predicted effects at its two levels (`no' and `yes'), each evaluated at the mean of the continuous moderator `length'.
+If a second categorical moderator were present, e.g., `subject' with levels `Math', `Social Studies', and `Biology', then the `feedback' EMMs would still be evaluated at the mean of `length', but would additionally be averaged across the three `subject' levels, so that they reflect no single subject in particular.

+Returning to the current example with `feedback' and `age' moderators, Figure~\ref{fig:meta-regression} shows the `Estimated Marginal Means' output table for the `feedback' moderator at levels `no' and `yes'.
 Furthermore, the EMMs allow users to test whether the predicted effect for each level differs from zero (or any other value of interest).
 The level-specific estimates can be tested against a null hypothesis of no effect via the `Test against' option with the following value input set to `0' in the left input panel.
 We find that the estimated effect size at both levels of the moderator is significantly different from zero.

 Pairwise differences between the EMMs can be obtained by selecting the `Contrasts' option.
 Compared to raw meta-regression coefficients, EMMs and their contrasts incorporate moderator interactions\footnote{Note that the \texttt{metafor} function \texttt{pairmat} does not compute EMMs, as it does not average across the levels of the other terms.} and avoid re-leveling of categorical variables.
 EMMs can also be shown in the `Forest plot' via its corresponding subsection.
 When a continuous moderator is added to the `Selected Variables' input field, predictions are produced at $\pm$1 standard deviation from the moderator's mean.